Breath-holding can improve cardiovascular fitness through several physiological mechanisms. Here’s how it works:

 After a quick recovery our workouts always end with a disgusting stair climb to our flat ( to get home and haul the kettlebells back up) At the top it always feels as if you are going to die.
 As I reached the top I managed to get my pulse ox back on and whilst my heart rate was 160, my O2 saturations were 97.
 It took me a while to get my phone out so I only got a photo after my heart rate had dropped to 152

-My take home conclusion is that the variation in a Crossfit workout combined with power (in his case jumping in the double unders) really stresses the oxygen system.
+My take home conclusion is that the variation in a workout combined with power (in his case jumping in the double unders) really stresses the oxygen system.
 The requirement to rapidly change from one exercise to another takes the body by surprise and has it scrabbling around for oxygen like a pandemic government trying to buy PPE.
 BY comparison the rhythmic stair climb. which felt disgusting, and produced a highish heart rate, didn’t disturb my normal reading of 97%.

 If you have never heard of it *According to wikipedia “Oxygen saturation is the fraction of oxygen-saturated hemoglobin relative to total hemoglobin (unsaturated + saturated) in the blood.
 The human body requires and regulates a very precise and specific balance of oxygen in the blood.
 Normal arterial blood oxygen saturation levels in humans are 95–100 percent”